-Locate mail rooms as far from heavily populated areas of buildings and from critical infrastructure as possible.
-This measure will minimize injuries and damage if a mail bombs detonate in mail rooms.
+Locate mail rooms and loading docks as far from heavily populated areas of buildings and from critical infrastructure as possible.
+This measure will minimize injuries and damage if a mail or supplies bombs detonate in mail rooms or loading docks.
 Further, it will reduce the potential for wider dissemination of hazardous agents.
-This applies where mail rooms are not specifically designed to resist those threats.
+This applies where mail rooms or loading docks are not specifically designed to resist those threats.